CSR

 Among these procedure, we can mention the Stakeholder Committee and the Dialogue and Transition Forum.

-In addition, since 2016, the Group has had a space dedicated to dialogue, the Dialogue and Transition Forum, which enables operational teams to exchange views with civil society players on topics related to territorial dialogue and stakeholder involvement, within the framework of the energy transition.
+In addition, since 2016, the Group has had a space dedicated to dialogue, the Dialogue and Transition Forum, which enables operational teams to exchange views, especially with civil society players on topics related to territorial dialogue and stakeholder involvement, within the framework of the energy transition.

-Example of a stakeholder mapping matrix and their position and commitment to a project
+Example of a stakeholder mapping matrix: their position and level of dialogue with the project under analysis.

 Matrice PP